TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 		- Different components via MVC view means losing the circuit and the state but only needed for component life
 	- Revisit stateservices to include  public event Action AttendeesChanged; subscribe statehaschanged to this
 		- all handling occuring in state service
+		- added some failing unit tests
+		- also need to check enough use of @key
+		- also need to check no rebuilding the list
+		- also it may not be possible and what currently seems an inefficiency maybe okay
+			- yet if the out of the box list component can do it, we want ours to be just as efficient
 - Auth headers and auth tokens in blazor see [This patrick god ecommerce repo does have and there is a confluence project for how to set it up](https://github.com/patrickgod/BlazorEcommerce)
 - blazorisedStorage
 	- nojs api calls from controller